-3. Use Spreadsheets To Plan
+3. Use Resources To Plan

 Remember to expect surprises.
 Shipping rates can fluctuate based on season, it can fluctuate based on add-ons, it can fluctuate based on order quantity, and more so you’ll want to make sure to build different scenarios into your plan and budget.